bznick98/bznick98.github.io/_pages/about.md

 <img src="/images/face/zb-1000x1000.jpg" alt="drawing" width="200"/>

-My name is **Zongnan Bao**.
-I'm a master student at **UCLA** studying **Computer Science**.
-Before that, I received my bachelor’s degree from **University of Illinois at Urbana Champaign** in 2021 as a **Computer Engineering** student.
+Hello, I'm **Zongnan Bao** and I'm currently pursuing a Master's degree in Computer Science at **UCLA**.
+I received my Bachelor's degree in Computer Engineering from the **University of Illinois at Urbana Champaign** in 2021.

-In my spare time, I love photography and like to share my works.
-Currently, I am a top-1000 contributer on the platform named [Unsplash](https://unsplash.com/@nick19981122), also a Getty Images Contributor.
-All of my recent photos will be uploaded to Unsplash and are free to download.
-In addition, I love music and I started out playing classical guitar and now I transitioned to acoustic guitar especially fingerstyles.
+Aside from academics, I have a passion for photography and I enjoy sharing my works online.
+I am proud to say that I am a top-1000 contributor on [Unsplash](https://unsplash.com/@nick19981122), as well as a Getty Images Contributor.
+All of my latest photographs are available for free download on Unsplash.
+Additionally, I have a love for music and started playing classical guitar, but have since transitioned to playing fingerstyle acoustic guitar.

 👀 I am actively seeking for new grad **Software Engineer** or any other related roles in 2023!